 The commonality of coffee shops means that branding them is well-charted territory for designers, but branding a combination cafe and roastery known for its location and firmly-embedded heritage is perhaps a feat of its own.

-The first challenge in branding Smoky Hollow Coffee Roasters was defining its community and company role, which had become muddled due to sharing a space with its child company, Blue Butterfly Cafe.
+The first challenge in branding Smoky Hollow Coffee Roasters was defining its community and company role.

-To streamline Smoky Hollow’s identity as a totally separate coffee supplier, strategists, the client, and myself met consistently across a timeframe of four weeks.
+To streamline Smoky Hollow’s identity as a cafe and a coffee supplier, strategists, the client, and I met consistently across a timeframe of four weeks.
 Through revisions and brand applications, our team effortlessly conceptualized dozens of different brand logos, marks, and appropriate typefaces.

 The end result?
 A brand that looks as good as its coffee tastes.